Tony Marston's Blog About software development, PHP and OOP

 Let me start with some universal truths:

-In those decades I was mostly employed by software houses where we designed and built bespoke solutions for different clients, and as we had to compete against other software house for business we had to demonstrate that we were the most cost-effective, that we had higher rates of productivity.
-By the time I became team leader I had begun to formulate my own set of standards by sifting through what I had encountered previously and filtering out any practices which I saw as getting in the way of productivity.
+During my time as a junior programmer I began to formulate my own set of standards by sifting through what I had encountered and filtering out any practices which I saw as getting in the way of productivity.
 I did not follow a rule as if it was cast in stone, I examined it, and if it did not measure up to my expectations I discarded it in favour of something better.
-By "better" I mean the most cost-effective.
+By "better" I mean something which which increased my levels of productivity in the most cost-effective manner.
 This means that I am results-oriented, not rules-oriented.
 I am a pragmatist, not a dogmatist.

 I have built enterprise applications in COBOL, UNIFACE and PHP, and because they are different what works in one language may not work in another.
 While the objectives remained the same, the means of achieving those objectives were different in each language.
 In other words "what needs to be done" was consistent, but "how can it be done" has an infinite number of variations, and each team has its own version of "how" based on their set of experiences.
 It is one thing to learn the capabilities of the language, but it is another to learn how to utilise those capabilities to best effect.
 Whenever a new version of the language was released I took the time to examine any new features, and if any looked as if they could add value to the code I would evaluate them to compare the costs against their benefits.
 Anything which enabled me to replace duplicated code with reusable code, or enabled me to do something with less code, and hence increased my productivity, was always beneficial.